Garda whistleblower scandal: Maurice McCabe

 Maurice McCabe was a Garda Sergeant, who came to national attention as a whistleblower on corruption within the Garda Síochána, Ireland's national police force.
 During the early 2000s, he served as sergeant-in-charge at the Garda station in Bailieborough, County Cavan.
 McCabe had expressed a number of concerns during his time as station sergeant.
 Incidents included off-duty Gardaí attempting to deal with a suicide situation, gardaí making use of unmarked Garda vehicles while off duty, and issues regarding the number of hours gardaí were actually working.
 McCabe lodged multiple complaints about slipping police standards in Bailieborough and the lack of initiative of several gardaí.

 McCabe resigned as sergeant-in-charge of the station in January 2006 after an investigation into an assault in Crossan's Pub in the town was mishandled.
 The garda in charge of handling the situation had failed to investigate the incident properly and subsequently contacted the victim in the case.
 The victim was asked to withdraw the charges against the perpetrator.
 McCabe, who heard about this afterwards, was shocked and said that he had "never seen anything like it within the force".
-McCabe lodged a complaint through the Garda Confidential Recipient system.
+McCabe complained about the Garda Confidential Recipient system.
 This system, which was part of PULSE, a computer program used by the gardaí, was restricted from Maurice McCabe on 14 December 2012.
 Two senior gardaí travelled from Westmeath to his home in Cavan to communicate this to the Sergeant - an action that was previously unheard of within the force.

 McCabe later approached Taoiseach Enda Kenny and Transport Minister Leo Varadkar, who passed details on to Justice Minister Alan Shatter.
 Shatter asked for an internal garda inquiry into complaints relating to driving licence penalty points, with Assistant Commissioner John O'Mahoney failing to even interview McCabe.
 A letter from McCabe, read onto the Oireachtas record, said the way the matter had been handled had "destroyed me, my career and my family".
 Shatter later wrongly accused McCabe of refusing to co-operate with his inquiry, a claim for which McCabe unsuccessfully sought an apology.

 Luke 'Ming' Flanagan, at the time a TD, suggested McCabe be appointed Callinan's successor as Garda Commissioner.

 On 31 October 2018, McCabe announced that he was retiring from the Garda Síochána that night.